8ctavio/vergil/apps/docs/src/theme.md

 ## The `descendant` prop

 Components that support the `theme`, `size`, `radius`, and `spacing` props also support a boolean `descendant` prop.
 When set, this prop marks the component as a descendant of another component that also accept the beforementioned props.
-Descendant components' default prop values will not be set, allowing them to inherit a parent component's prop values.
+The default value of descendant component's theme-related props will not be set, allowing them to inherit a parent component's prop values.

 ## Global style props default values